Home Projects: Ceiling Fan

 I started by marking off the center of the room, taking width and length measurements and marking in the center.
 I drove a long 3” screw on the center mark to help me locate it in the attic above.
 For installation of the fan you have a few options and it depends on the access you have and structure available where you want to install it.

+a.
 Side mount box (as shown in my video)

 b.
 Retrofit with extension bars that tie into joists (if you end up between joists